rishi02102017/Multi-Agent-Voice-System/README.md

 ---

-##  System Components
+##  🛠️ System Components

 ### 🔹 1.
 Vapi (Voice Assistant Platform)
 - **Assistant Name**: Riley
 - **LLM Model**: `mistralai/Mistral-7B-Instruct-v0.2` via Together AI
-- **Voice Provider**: ElevenLabs
+- **Voice Provider**: RimeAI
 - **Transcription**: Deepgram
 - **System Prompt**:
   > Hi!
-This is Riley, your virtual assistant from Interia — a leading interior design firm in North India, known for our work in modular kitchens, wardrobes, and full home interiors.
+This is Riley from Interia.
+I’m here to help you with your interior design needs.
+How may I assist you today?

   Riley asks the following questions:
   1. Full name and phone number